Mary Villiers, Countess of Buckingham: Family

-Following the death of her first husband, she was created Countess of Buckingham in her own right in 1618.
-She made two further marriages, to Sir William Rayner of Orton, Peterborough, in 1606 and finally to Sir Thomas Compton, a younger son of Henry Compton, 1st Baron Compton.
+Following the death of her first husband she made two further marriages, in 1606 to Sir William Rayner of Orton, Peterborough and in 1609 to Sir Thomas Compton, a younger son of Henry Compton, 1st Baron Compton.
+In 1618 she was created Countess of Buckingham in her own right.
 She became a Roman Catholic convert in the early 1620s, under the influence of the Jesuit John Percy.